 *** Active participation includes demonstrating that readings, research, and other expected preparation has been done by the student.

-Adhere to University and UNA policies while at conference
+- Adhere to University and NU-IRC policies while at conference

-Hand in all Paperwork required by the Conference or the Professor.
+- Hand in all Paperwork required by the Conference, Head Delegates, Professor.

 Students are expected to attend the following: